samuzora/samuzora/README.md

 Here's the [invite](https://discord.com/api/oauth2/authorize?client_id=934122115366547526&permissions=541434768464&scope=bot%20applications.commands), feel free to add it to your server :) The bot will be hosted indefinitely, but if it happens to be down someday, you can always clone the repo and host it on your own VPS.

-Still undergoing active development, feel free to suggest new features :sparkles: or report any bugs :cockroach:
+Still undergoing development, feel free to suggest new features :sparkles: or report any bugs :cockroach:

 ---